ponceto/launchpad/README.md

 ### List available MIDI peripherals

-You can list all MIDI peripherals with the `-l` or the `--list` options:
+You can list all MIDI peripherals with this command:

 ```
-launchpad list
+Usage: launchpad [options] list

+List all available MIDI ports

 ```

 or